 A Process for Creativity

-With more emphasis on content marketing, new terms are emerging.
-Content ideation is getting more attention.
+With the continued emphasis on content marketing, new terms and buzzwords are emerging to make markers like us sound cleverer than we are.
+Content ideation is one phrase that’s getting more attention.
 In this post I’ll explain what it is, how it fits into content marketing activities and some best practices to organizing your ideas.

 A Working Definition

 According to the Search Engine Journal, they define content ideation as:

 ‘the process of finding relevant topics for content creation and deciding which ones would really resonate with your brand’s target audience.’